• Skip to primary navigation

 Jump to:

 First, you'll need to determine how many people you need to feed.
-Then you'll need to factor in what else will be served as part of your menu.
-Also, how you are serving it
+Then you'll need to factor in what else will be served as part of your menu and how you are serving it.
+And if you want your guests to save room for some dessert (especially if you made some carrot cake!)

 A crowd-pleasing favorite that's perfect for large gatherings and casual get-togethers, I tend to make this slow cooker pulled pork on repeat.